rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 We need to create a file named startup.cfg in the MOTUS_KIOSK top level directory.
 We will make this using a template file in the MOTUS_KIOSK folder.

-**8.2.1** Notice the row of tabs on the IDE right-side panel approximately mid page.
-Select the 'Files' tab and navigate to the top-level project folder (MOTUS_KIOSK),  find **startup.cfg.template** and open it.
-It should look similar to  below in the Editor Panel.
+**8.2.1** Open Windows Explorer and navigate to the top-level project folder (MOTUS_KIOSK),  find **startup.cfg.template** , right-click on it and select 'Copy'.
+Then right-click in the same folder and select "Paste".
+Right-click again on the copied file, and select 'Rename' and name it startup.cfg.
+The contents of the file should look similar to below.

 ```
 KiosksPath="~/Projects/MOTUS_KIOSK/kiosks"